MasoniteFramework/orm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve. **Please make sure the issue is actually a bug.
+A bug would be defined as an issue in the original requirement.
+If the feature works but should be enhanced please use the feature request option.**
 title: ''
 labels: 'bug'
 assignees: ''